Condition with globalVar TSFE does not care about page language overlay

 I just would like to know if this is a bug in the core or not.
 I did not really track it down myself.

-#7 Updated by Sascha Löffler about 2 years ago
+#7 Updated by Sascha Löffler over 2 years ago

 I found in a TYPO3 v7.6.11 Installation with 2 languages

 5 = TEXT 5.field = subtitle // title

 5 = TEXT 5.data = page:title

 #10 Updated by Riccardo De Contardi 4 months ago

 I can confirm this bug on 9.5.4